 Through this project we have been able to help around 1.900 students, all enrolled in our programs in both governorates, Karak and Mafraq.
-Altogether around 2.200 families benefited from our services and our teachers provided more than 43.000 hours of lesson and learning support in our all of our program components, from Kindergarten to house and mobile learning groups.
+Altogether, around 2.200 families benefited from our services and teachers provided more than 43.000 hours of lesson and learning support in all of our program components.